-- Open: The Wisconsin Medicaid Promoting Interoperability Program is now accepting Program Year 2021 applications.
-The last day an Eligible Professional may submit a Program Year 2021 application is August 1, 2021.
+- Closed: The last day an Eligible Professional could submit a Program Year 2021 application was August 1, 2021.

-- For an overview of the registration and application process for the Wisconsin Medicaid Promoting Interoperability Program, please refer to the Eligible Professional Application Process Guide.
+- For an overview of the registration and application process for the Wisconsin Medicaid Promoting Interoperability Program, please refer to the Eligible Professional Application Process Guide (PDF).

 - Visit the Resources page to view our previously recorded educational webinars.